 A: Hartwick College recognizes and awards those transfer students who are well qualified and highly motivated with a proven track record.
 The renewable scholarships range from $5,000-$24,000.
 We do not require a separate application for scholarships; a transfer applicant is automatically considered for scholarships when the transfer application is submitted.

 A: Transfer students are required to complete 60 academic credits at Hartwick and complete all Hartwick College graduation requirements.
 This normally takes two academic years, but can sometimes be accomplished sooner.
+Depending on the academic program completion could take longer.

 A: Once a transfer student has been accepted, the transcripts will be evaluated by the College’s Registrar.
 You should receive your Transfer Credit Evaluation within a week of receiving your acceptance letter.
 Generally, only traditional liberal arts and science types of classes will be deemed acceptable.
 Courses accepted from other institutions should be comparable to those in the current Hartwick College catalogue.
 Only courses with grades of C or better will be transferable.
 A maximum of 60 semester hours of credit may be transferred.
 Hartwick College will generally honor an associate of arts or associate of science degree from accredited colleges by offering the equivalent of two years of credit.